 As required, a copy of this Offer Document has been submitted to National Stock Exchange of India Limited (hereinafter referred to as National Stock Exchange of India).
 National Stock Exchange of India has given vide its letter NSE/LIST/85 dated April 18, 2018 permission to the Issuer to use the Exchange's name in this Offer Document as one of the stock exchanges on which this Issuer's securities are proposed to be listed.
 The Exchange has scrutinized this draft offer document for its limited internal purpose of deciding on the matter of granting the aforesaid permission to this Issuer.
-It is to be distinctly understood that the aforesaid permission given by National Stock Exchange of India should not in any way be deemed or construed that the offer document has been cleared or approved by National Stock Exchange of India; nor does it in any manner warrant, certify or endorse the correctness or completeness of any of the contents of this offer document; nor does it take any responsibility for the financial or other soundness of this Issuer, its promoters, its management or any scheme or project of this Issuer.
+It is to be distinctly understood that the aforesaid permission given by National Stock Exchange of India should not in any way be deemed or construed that the offer document has been cleared or approved by National Stock Exchange of India; nor does it in any manner warrant, certify or endorse the correctness or completeness of any of the contents of this offer document; nor does it warrant that this Issuer's securities will be listed or will continue to be listed on the Exchange; nor does it take any responsibility for the financial or other soundness of this Issuer, its promoters, its management or any scheme or project of this Issuer.